444995/DRTV-ripper/README.md

 * Remove temp_drtv_ripper folder because it's technically not needed
 * Option to pick own quality
 * Option to download all seasons by typing 'all'
+* Each episode gets sorted into the corresponding season instead of having every episode in one big folder

 # Installation
 1. Git clone this repo by doing 'git clone ...'